huggingface/transformers/docs/source/en/model_doc/madlad-400.md

 ## Overview

-MADLAD-400 models were released in the paper [MADLAD-400: A Multilingual And Document-Level Large Audited Dataset](MADLAD-400: A Multilingual And Document-Level Large Audited Dataset) and converted to transformers' format by [Juarez Bochi](https://github.com/jbochi). - These are machine translation models based on the T5 architecture.
+MADLAD-400 models were released in the paper [MADLAD-400: A Multilingual And Document-Level Large Audited Dataset](MADLAD-400: A Multilingual And Document-Level Large Audited Dataset).

+The abstract from the paper is the following:

+*abstract here*

+This model was added by  [Juarez Bochi](https://huggingface.co/jbochi).
+The original checkpoints can be found [here](https://github.com/google-research/google-research/tree/master/madlad_400).

+[Simple description of the model in a few sentences here]

 One can directly use MADLAD-400 weights without finetuning the model: